 NHSE has since adapted its advice and released guidance in 2018 in response to crises such as the Grenfell Tower fire and terrorist attacks.
 This guidance has now been replaced by NHSX guidance on using mobile messaging, but it recognised that medics had utilised instant messaging to help co-ordinate efficient and safe patient care in these emergency situations.
 It should be noted NHSX does not currently endorse a particular app.
 Instead, it offers advice to support the safe and secure use of mobile messaging.

 At present, the NHS has not provided or endorsed a suitable solution for effective and confidential information sharing between colleagues.
 Doctors are therefore resorting to using potentially non-compliant apps to fill this void.
 Despite the cautions from NHSE, it seems likely that doctors will continue to use whatever mode of communication is the most efficient until a suitable solution is found.

-In addition, to the apps mentioned in NHSE’s guidance there are several messaging options that have been created specifically for the healthcare sector including Hospify, Forward, and Siilo all of which have been used in NHS trusts.
+In addition to the apps mentioned in the NHSX guidance, there are several messaging options that have been created specifically for the healthcare sector including Hospify, Forward and Siilo – all of which have been used in NHS trusts.

 If clinicians do choose to use instant messaging that is approved by their organisation in their professional role they will need to be mindful of any local trust policies and their ethical obligations regarding confidentiality.
 Some key points from the above NHSX guidance include: